gbmhunter/blog/content/electronics/components/ir-devices/_index.md

 Phototransistors use the base-emitter junction of a transistor as a photodiode and exposes it to the environment.
 This causes the transistor to turn on when light hits the junction.
 They offer better sensitvity than photodiodes, but have a slower response and consumer more power.

-## Important Parameters
+### Important Parameters

 1. Peak wavelength
 2. Optical filter/no filter (usually an infrared-pass filter)
 3. Forward current vs light input

-## Thermopiles
+### Thermopiles

 Thermopiles are infrared sensors that convert thermal energy into electrical energy.
-Their output is **driectly proportional** to incident radiation (as opposed to pyroelectric devices whose output is porportional to the rate of change of incident radiation).
+Their output is **driectly proportional** to incident radiation (as opposed to pyroelectric devices whose output is proportional to the rate of change of incident radiation).

-They are built by connecting a number of thermocouples together in series (a thermocouple being a junction of disimilar metals).
+They are built by connecting a number of thermocouples together in series (a thermocouple being a junction of dissimilar metals).
 Because thermocouples themselves can only measure a difference in temperature, so only can a thermopile.
 Some devices using thermocouples also have an absolute temperature sensor to use as a reference point, so they can give back a temperature reading.

 Compared to pyroelectrics, thermopiles have a **low impedance**.